 HOW TO GET VIDEO CAMERA RECORDING OF INTERSECTION ACCIDENT

 We frequently get calls from people who have been in an auto accident, having sustained damage to their car or personal injury, but there is an insurance dispute about which driver was at fault.
 If the crash occurred at an intersection, the caller will inevitably ask if our lawyers can get the video recording from the intersection camera.
+The video can sometimes be the best possible evidence in a car crash case.

 Of course not all intersections in Minnesota have cameras, but many do – particularly in areas with more people and greater traffic.
 The video recording (it used to be video tape, but now most recordings are digital) can be very powerful evidence for the car accident and can often end the dispute.

 This is one reason it can be important to call an experienced car accident lawyer soon after the crash.
-Even if it seems like there should be no dispute over what happened, e.g. the other driver initially admits being at fault, the insurance company may later take a different position and deny their driver was at fault or maybe claim that you were at least partially at fault.
+Even if it seems like there should be no dispute over what happened, e.g. the other driver initially admits being at fault, the other driver’s insurance company may later take a different position and deny their driver was at fault or maybe claim that you were at least partially at fault.
 We also advise that YOU call the city police department and MN DOT soon after a crash to determine if there is a video recording, and get a copy or ask them to preserve it.